 You can incorporate your Temperature Module into your Python API or Protocol Designer protocols.

-- Request a protocol from the Opentrons team using the Protocol Request Form
+Request a custom protocol by using the Opentrons Custom Protocol Development Request Form.

 Calibrating a Protocol with the Temperature Module